echoedinvoker/python/day25/228-df-n-series/memo.md

 ![Alt what type of row of data](pic/24.jpg)

 ![Alt attr of row of data](pic/25.jpg)

+- Be very clear about what type of data you are getting in each of the above processes.

 ## **Challenge: Convert Monday's temperature to fahrenheit**